cueki/hud-screenspace-shaders/README.md

 ### Using Depth for Masking

-The alpha channel of `_rt_FullFrameFB` contains depth information.
+The alpha channel of any `_rt_FullFrameFB` contains depth information.
 You can use this to exclude nearby objects (viewmodel, floor) from shader effects.

-**Approach 1: VMT-level (smooth blend)**
+**Approach 1: VMT-level**

 Set `$copyalpha 0` in your VMT.
 The material system will use alpha for depth-based blending, automatically excluding viewmodels and creating a distance-based falloff.

 ```
-$copyalpha 0  // Smooth depth-based exclusion
+$copyalpha 0  // Depth-based exclusion
 ```

 **Approach 2: Shader-level (manual threshold)**